Chart Color Schemes

 Millicent features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 62.5% of all households, including 20.5% couples with children, 30.5% couples without children, and 10.3% single parent families.
 Non-family households account for the remaining 37.5%, with lone person households at 36.1% and group households comprising 1.3%.
-The median household size is 2.2 people, which is smaller than the Rest of SA average of 2.3.
+The median household size is 2.2 people, smaller than the Rest of SA average of 2.3.

 Frequently Asked Questions - Households